AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

 Our team was indicated as a pros team during the debates.
 After the analyzing of the information from the Internet we came up with 4 specific topics:
 1. After reading this article about mobile apps which combine security and home functionality, so I would like to discuss the security (remotely monitoring) and the installation of the system.
 2. Also, we would like to discuss, the market impact of home and building automation.
 Power consumption by energy saving devices.
 (Article: “Home automation market growth demand and key players to 2015-2025”).
-3. n “Roseville Eskaton deploys home automation tablets for residents” article, it was stated that senior living apartments will turn into smart homes allowing each resident to manage their day-to-day activities.
+3. In “Roseville Eskaton deploys home automation tablets for residents” article, it was stated that senior living apartments will turn into smart homes allowing each resident to manage their day-to-day activities.
 That’s why we want to discuss learning curve and easiness of usage for everyone.
 4. Variation of the devices which provides security, flexibility, and centralized control.

 Nevertheless, we also have a more extended list of general topics which we also take a look at during the preparation for debates: